Descanonge/tomate/README.md

 Tomate is a Python package that provides ways to manipulate data under the form of multi-dimensional arrays.
-It manages multiples variables, as well as the coordinates along which the data varies.
+It manages multiples variables, as well as the coordinates along which those variables vary.
-It also provides multiple convenience functions to retrieve subparts of the data, do computations, or plot the data.
+It also provides multiple convenience functions to retrieve subparts of the data, do simple computations, or plot the data.

 The data can be retrieved from disk, where it can be arranged in multiple ways and formats.